 - Patients' needs were fully assessed.
-This included their clinical needs and their mental and physical wellbeing. - Latest published practice performance data on antibiotic and hypnotic prescribing (2016/17) was comparable to local and national levels. - Staff advised patients what to do if their condition got worse and where to seek further help and support.
+This included their clinical needs and their mental and physical wellbeing. - Before our inspection we noted that the latest published practice performance on antibiotic and hypnotic prescribing (2015/16) were above local and national levels.
+However, during our inspection we were shown CCG data which confirmed a narrowing of performance between Q1 2016/17 and Q1 2017/18. - Staff advised patients what to do if their condition got worse and where to seek further help and support.